cthl/CPHIS/README.md

 # CHPIS
-## Composable $p$-hierarchical solver
+## Composable p-hierarchical solver

-CPHIS is a composable implementation of $p$-hierarchical methods for the solution of linear systems in discontinuous Galerkin discretizations with hierarchical basis functions.
+CPHIS is a composable implementation of p-hierarchical methods for the solution of linear systems in discontinuous Galerkin discretizations with hierarchical basis functions.
 It is composable in the sense that CPHIS can not only be used within other